RubixML/ML/README.md

 use Rubix\ML\NeuralNet\Optimizers\Momentum;
 use Rubix\ML\NeuralNet\CostFunctions\CrossEntropy;

-$estimator = new SoftmaxClassifier(300, 100, new Momentum(0.001), 1e-4, new CrossEntropy(), 1e-5);
+$estimator = new SoftmaxClassifier(300, 100, new Momentum(0.001), 1e-4, new CrossEntropy(), 1e-4);
 ```

 ### SVC
-The Support Vector Machine Classifier is a maximum margin classifier that can efficiently perform non-linear classification by implicitly mapping feature vectors into high dimensional feature space.
-Note that this estimator requires the [SVM PHP extension](https://php.net/manual/en/book.svm.php) installed.
+The multiclass Support Vector Machine Classifier is a maximum margin classifier that can efficiently perform non-linear classification by implicitly mapping feature vectors into high dimensional feature space.
+Note that this estimator requires the [SVM PHP extension](https://php.net/manual/en/book.svm.php) which uses LIBSVM under the hood.

 ##### Supervised | Learner | Persistable